Russolves/Course-Scheduler/README.md

 # Course-Scheduler
-A course scheduler written specifically for Purdue BME students in checking classes to take in order to satisfy degree requirements.
+A course scheduler written specifically for Purdue BME students for checking classes to take in order to satisfy degree requirements.